naszam/ants-review/README.md

      ```
 Deploy
 ======
-## Deploying on Rinkeby's Testnet
+## Deploying on Kovan's Testnet
   - Get an Ethereum Account on Metamask.
   - On the landing page, click “Get Chrome Extension.”
   - Create a .secret file cointaining the menomic.
-  - Get some test ether from a [Rinkeby's faucet](https://faucet.rinkeby.io/).
+  - Get some test ether from a [Kovan's faucet](https://faucet.kovan.network/).
   - Signup [Infura](https://infura.io/).
   - Create new project.
-  - Copy the rinkeby URL into truffle-config.js.
+  - Copy the kovan URL into truffle-config.js.
   - Uncomment the following lines in truffle-config.js:
     ```
     // const HDWalletProvider = require("@truffle/hdwallet-provider");